Amaechina-Ikechukwu/kaelance-app/README.md

 - [Expo on GitHub](https://github.com/expo/expo): View our open source platform and contribute.
 - [Discord community](https://chat.expo.dev): Chat with Expo users and ask questions.

+## About Project

+Kaelance is an innovative social finance platform designed to help users achieve their financial goals through collective effort and group savings.
+The platform allows individuals to create or join finance circles, where members can commit money towards shared financial purchases or savings objectives.